allenlcp/Udemy_Docker/commands/DM_S03_Commands.md

 docker container ls -a

-Since the container is running in the background now - we run the following command to view the logs
+Since the container is running in the background now - we run the following command to view the logs Use -f command to keep watching "...logs -f webhost"
 ``` bash
 docker container logs webhost
 ```